 Tech companies are expanding rapidly, taking over some of the older buildings and jazzing them up and with startups looking for unique office space.

-As of March 2, 2021, 42 condos sold in downtown London through our MLS system for 103.25% of the asking price and averaging 7 days to sell!
+As of June 3, 2021, condos in downtown London through our MLS system sold for 108.31% of the asking price and averaged 8 days to sell!

 Here are a select few apartment condominium buildings in downtown London, Ontario:

 Wise Condo Buyers Do This & Live Happily Ever After

 Most condo buyers do very little research before “diving in” and investing their hard-earned money.
 Oh, they may go to presentation centres, open houses (pre-COVID), searching MLS or viewing realtor websites or glossy magazines (that are a month old), but there is more that could be done.

 - Inspect, Review and Double Check:

 You may not need a home inspection ( 76% of the time, no need) or do the inspection yourself because the condo corporation covers the windows, doors, roof, etc. Turn on all the appliances, the heat or A/C, all lights, flush the toilets, run all the taps in the house and check electrical switches and receptacles.
 Have your lawyer review the Status Certificate, which will cover the by-laws and fees, restrictions, and the condo corporation’s financial status.

 Don’t take anything for granted.